 Trying to get your hands on the best Nintendo Switch games that have released so far?
 There are plenty to choose from, and more awesome titles continue to come out every few months.
 Whether you're looking for open-world RPGs, fighting games, competitive racers, or local co-op games to share with a friend, Nintendo has you covered.
-If you want to try several games across all genres, these are the best Nintendo Switch games of all time.
+These are the best Nintendo Switch games of all time, spanning several genres.

 Bottom line: As we stated in our Animal Crossing: New Horizons review, this game was released just as the world needed it most.
 It's a chill life and farming simulator that helps both kids and adult players relax while making friends with animals on a tropical island.
 You can end up spending hundreds of hours fishing, acquiring furniture, collecting creatures for a museum, upgrading your house, and decorating your island just the way you want it.
 With its relaxing charm, there's a reason why this title has been one of the most successful games to launch on the Nintendo Switch.